 As far as accessibility is concerned, premade pickling spice can be found in virtually any grocery store.
 However, as pickling spice is surprisingly easy to replicate, you can try to make this at home and customize it to match your personal preferences.

-Seasonal salt might not taste as similar to Old Bay seasoning as you might want, but its distinct flavor still makes an ideal choice for marinating different kinds of meat.
+Just like other salt groups, seasonal salt might not have the same flavor as Old Bay seasoning.
+But its distinct taste is still ideal for marinating different kinds of meat.
 Also, seasoned salt can noticeably enhance the flavors of your scrambled or deviled egg.

 Whether homemade or store-bought, seasoned salt can taste surprisingly close to Old Bay seasonings.
 Aside from its complex flavors, seasoned salt is ideal for those specifically looking for an Old Bay seasoning substitute without celery salt.